Xyntopia/pydoxtools/README.md

         document_type=".pdf"
     )

-easy extraction of a large number of information about your document to get a list use `print(doc.x_funcs)`
+You can easily extract a large number of pre-defined information about your document.
+To get a list of possible operators use `print(doc.x_funcs)`.

     # extract tables from the pdf as a pandas dataframe:
     print(doc.tables_df)

-some extraction operations need input when called:
+Some extraction operations need input when called:

     # ask a question about the document, using Q&A Models (questionas answered locally!):
-    print(doc.answers(["how much power does it need?"])[0][0][0])
+    print(doc.answers(["how much ram does it have?"]))

 others need an API key installed, if it refers to an online service.

     # ask a question about the document, using ChatGPT (we need the API key for ChatGPT!):
     # load the API key into an environment variable like this: